mhyllander/gpg-bridge-wsl2-ruby/README.md

-To support ssh Pagent, the Win-bridge uses [net-ssh](https://github.com/net-ssh/net-ssh) to talk directly with gpg-agent.exe Pageant socket, instead of using the ssh Assuan socket that gpg-agent.exe also provides.
+To support ssh Pagent, the Win-bridge uses [net-ssh](https://github.com/net-ssh/net-ssh) to talk directly with gpg-agent.exe Pageant socket, instead of using the ssh Assuan socket that gpg-agent.exe also creates.

-Since WSL2 has a different IP address than the Windows host, the Windows firewall allow incoming connections to the Win-bridge.
+Since WSL2 has a different IP address than the Windows host, the Windows firewall must allow incoming connections to the Win-bridge.
 Specifically it must allow connections from 172.16.0.0/12 and 192.168.0.0/16 to TCP ports 6910-6913.

 ## Dependencies